1st Battalion 22nd Infantry ![]()

 and eighth place in the army competition at Fort Sheridan,

 Illinois.
-(1st Sergeant Archi Deuberry, company B).
+(1st Sergeant Archie Deuberry, company B).

 October 20 and 21, 1903, the